 - Light a candle by the Virgin of Tears

 These days we can all need to light a candle, and no place is better for this than la Iglesia Santa María la Mayor across from Ronda’s town hall.
-In its lofty interior you can be assured to find peace and quiet and a blessedly cool environment on a hot summer day.
+In its lofty interior you can be assured to find peace and quiet and a cool environment on a hot summer day or a candle-lit intimacy in the winter.
 Once Ronda’s main mosque, the church is allegedly standing on the ruins of a Roman temple to the goddess Diana.
 Do not miss a trip up to the rooftop with its magnificent views.

 In contrast to many other churches, one can still light a real candle and place it in one of the church’ many beautiful candelabras.
-However, if you really want your prayers heard, leave it in front of the Virgin of Tears, the main statue brought out for the annual Easter processions.
+However, to ensure that your prayers are heard, leave it in front of the Virgin of Tears, the main statue brought out for the annual Easter processions.

 Entrance: 4.50 €